jsm28/matholymp-py/docs/static-site.rst

 the details of how the formats differ (in particular, the different meanings of Person Number and Country Number in the input files).

+Special prizes are represented in :file:`people.csv` by putting ``Special Prize`` in the ``Extra Awards`` column.
+If different types of special prizes are distinguished, this column may give a name or description of the prize (in general, it can contain a comma-separated list of extra awards, formatted as if the single row of a CSV file).

 .. note::

    Matholymp does not currently support results of past events with